"Call Microsoft Helpline" pop-up scam removal instructions

 "Call Microsoft Helpline" is a scam run by deceptive websites.
-It operates by tricking users into believing that their device is infected and they need to contact the fake technical support provided, in order to resolve the issues.
-Users should note that no page can detect threats present in their systems; therefore, any that claim to do so - cannot be trusted.
-This specific scam pretends to originate from Microsoft, however this is false.
-The aforementioned company is unconnected to "Call Microsoft Helpline".
-Few visitors to deceptive/rogue sites access them intentionally, most get redirected by intrusive advertisements or by PUAs (Potentially Unwanted Applications), already present in the device.
+It operates by tricking users into believing that their device is infected and that they need to contact the (fake) technical support provided to resolve the issues.
+Note that no website can detect threats present on users' systems and any claims to this effect cannot be trusted.
+This specific scam claims to originate from Microsoft, however, this is also false.
+Microsoft has no association with "Call Microsoft Helpline".
+Few people visit these deceptive, rogue sites intentionally - most are redirected by intrusive advertisements or Potentially Unwanted Applications (PUAs) already present on the device.

-The first thing visitors see is a pop-up window.
-The message within claims that their connection to this webpage is not secure, therefore they must sign-in.
-The background pop-up pretends to be a warning alert from Microsoft.
+Visitors first see a pop-up window with a message claiming that their connection to this web page is not secure and, therefore, they must sign-in.
+The background pop-up pertains to be a warning alert from Microsoft.
 This alarm states that "Malicious Pornography Spyware/Riskware" has been detected on the system.
-Users are urged not to ignore this alter and contact the fake helpline without delay.
-It is proclaimed that closing this page will disable users' access to the device in order to prevent further damage to the network.
+Users are urged not to ignore this message and to contact the (fake) helpline without delay.
+It is stated that closing this web page will disable users' access to the device in order to prevent further damage to the network.
 To further alarm users, the pop-up implies that some sort of unmentioned information is currently being stolen from them.
 The background states that the computer has been locked, due to it being infected with Trojan-type malware.
 This has allegedly happened due to the Windows activation key having expired.
-Supposedly, the users' information (usernames and passwords, banking details, messaging history/contacts) has already been stolen.
-To prevent further damage to their data and identity, the scam tells users to call the number listed.
-The sole purpose of such scams is to generate revenue for their designers.
-There are many ways how calling fake technical support numbers can harm users and their devices.
+Supposedly, users' information (usernames and passwords, banking details, messaging history/contacts) has already been stolen.
+To prevent further damage to their data and identities, the scam instructs users to call the number listed.
+The sole purpose of these scams is to generate revenue for their designers.
+There are many ways in which calling the fake technical support numbers can harm users and their devices.
 These numbers can have high fees, even though it is often claimed that they are toll-free.
-It is also possible that users will be lead along through confusing directions, which will require them to pay for imaginary services.
-They may be instructed to purchase illegitimate and nonoperational software and/or tricked into downloading/installing malicious programs.
-In some cases, deceptive webpages cannot be closed by simply closing the browser tab/window.
-Therefore, the Task Manager should be used to terminate the browser process.
-However, prior to reopening the browser, it is crucial not to restore the previous session.
-If that is not done, the rogue site will be reopened as well (or the page that redirected to the scam - will redirect to it again).
+It is also possible that users will be led through confusing instructions, which will require them to pay for bogus services.
+They might be instructed to purchase rogue, nonoperational software and/or tricked into downloading/installing malicious programs.
+In some cases, deceptive web pages cannot be closed by simply closing the browser tab/window.
+Therefore, Task Manager should be used to terminate the browser process.
+Prior to reopening the browser, however, do not restore the previous session, otherwise the rogue site will also be reopened (or the web page that originally redirected to the scam will redirect to it again).

 As mentioned, deceptive/scam websites are typically opened by PUAs.
-These apps appear legitimate and offer a wide variety of "useful" features, though they are rarely operational.
-Instead of delivering on any promises, unwanted applications have many heinous abilities to generate profit for their developers.
-Content under this classification can cause redirects to untrustworthy and malicious websites.
-Some can run intrusive advert campaigns, i.e. deliver undesirable and harmful ads.
-Other can hijack browsers and promote fake search engines.
-It is not uncommon for PUAs to have data tracking abilities.
-They monitor users' browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect their personal information (IP addresses, geolocations and real-life personal details).
-This sensitive data can then be shared with third parties and end up being used for criminals purposes.
-Therefore, PUAs can not only cause various browser/system infiltrations and infections, but also lead to financial losses, severe privacy issues and even identity theft.
-To protect device and user safety, it is recommended to remove all suspicious applications and/or browser extensions/plug-ins immediately upon detection.
+These apps often seem legitimate and offer a wide variety of "useful" features.
+In fact, they are rarely operational.
+Rather than delivering any real value, unwanted applications employ stealth means to generate revenue for their developers.
+They can cause redirects to untrustworthy and malicious websites.
+Some can run intrusive ad campaigns.
+I.e., deliver unwanted and harmful ads.
+Others can hijack browsers and promote fake search engines.
+PUAs commonly have data tracking abilities.
+They monitor users' browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information (IP addresses, geolocations and other details).
+This sensitive data is then shared with third parties who use it for criminals purposes.
+PUAs can not only cause browser and system infiltration and infections, but also lead to financial loss, severe privacy issues, and even identity theft.
+To protect device and user safety, remove all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Name||possible malware infections|